 - When you have the widgets arranged to your liking, tap Done.

 With the split view in iPadOS, you can access different apps, or different parts of one app, on the same screen.
 It’s great for photo sorting, email, and note-taking.
-To use iPadOS’s advanced multi-app features, make sure you have first enabled them in the settings.
-Toggle on all tfour choices to see which ones will be most useful to you.
+To use iPadOS’s advanced multi-app features, make sure you have first enabled them in Settings > Home Screen & Dock.
+Toggle on all three choices to see which ones will be most useful to you.
+You can always adjust the choices later.

 - Allow Multiple Apps lets you drag apps from the dock to the middle of the screen to create a split view and slide-over swipes.